bitovi/academy/src/technology-consulting/5-communication.md

 - Avoid interrupting and encourage others by paraphrasing or summarizing.
 <!-- - Use mirroring and labeling techniques to address unspoken concerns. -->

+The [communication planning](#communication-planning) section covers strategies to make your messages purposeful, clear, and audience-focused.

+- Define the purpose of your communication and state expectations explicitly.

+When reading about [business writing](#business-writing), you’ll learn how to create clear, concise, and actionable communication.

+- Specify clear actions and deadlines in your writing.
+- Avoid assumptions — write for clarity without losing context.
+- Remove emotionally charged language from professional communication.

+The [effectively using tools](#communication-tools) section discusses using tools like Grammarly and LLMs to support communication, while emphasizing transparency.

+- Use Grammarly for proofreading but review AI suggestions for accuracy.
+- Leverage LLMs for brainstorming and gathering feedback.
+- Be transparent about AI usage in your process.

 The [learn-technology-consulting/communication-methods] page outlines best practices for effectively communicating over [learn-technology-consulting/communication-methods#chat chat].

 - Use shared channels to post updates and follow up on threads.